 We use four indices to investigate the skills of CPS and EUR-11 simulations in reproducing extreme rainfall over the Cévennes mountain range.
-These indices consist of: i) comparing the autumn maximum rainfall (Rx); ii) comparing the distribution of wet events; iii) comparing the scaling of extreme precipitation and temperature at 2-meter height; iv) determining the total moisture source from the surface to 700 hPa (i.e. water vapour is mainly concentrated this low level of the atmosphere) that transports from the Mediterranean to the Cévennes.
+These indices consist of: i) comparing the autumn maximum rainfall (Rx); ii) comparing the distribution of wet events; iii) comparing the scaling of extreme precipitation and temperature at 2-meter height; iv) determining the total moisture source from the surface to 700 mb (i.e. water vapour is mainly concentrated this low level of the atmosphere) that transports from the Mediterranean to the Cévennes.

 The first index takes the average of autumn maxima rainfall values for the considering period.
 The second index compares the cumulative distributions of all rainfall values that are greater or equal to 0.1 mm (defined as wet events) in the considered period.
-The third index determines the non-parametric scaling of extreme precipitation with the increase in surface temperature proposed by Lenderink and Meijgaard (2008).
+The third index determines the non-parametric scaling of extreme precipitation with the increasing in surface temperature proposed by Lenderink and Van Meijgaard (2008).
 In particular, we pair the rainfall (daily or hourly) dataset with their corresponding daily mean 2m temperature over the Cévennes.
 This pairing dataset is then sorted in the ascending order of temperature.
 Next, we divide this dataset into several bins whose width is 2°C with 1°C overlapping between the two consecutive bins and calculate the 99th percentile for rainfall and the mean temperature for each bin.
-We use a threshold of having at least 300 points of precipitation to take a bin into consideration.
-This is to avoid the under-sampling effect on the final scaling results.
 For making inference for each bin, we use a non-parametric bootstrap by picking 1000 samples of pairing temperature and rainfall with replacement from that original bin.
-Each sample size is the same as that of the sample of the original bin.
+Each sample size is similar to that of the sample of the original bin.
 We repeat calculating the statistics for each bin and then estimate the 90% confidence interval of each bin based on those 1000 samples.
 The first three comparisons are applied to both daily rainfall events and daily maximum of 3-hour rainfall events which create six indices.

-An important ingredient facilitating the mechanism of the severe precipitation events over the Cévennes in the autumn is the abundance of moisture from the Mediterranean, which is enhanced by a warm sea surface being exposed to the heat during the summer.
-This moisture is conveyed by unstable low-level southeastern flows produced by the usual development of a synoptic-scale trough to the west of the region during this season.
-This massive amount of moisture toward the Cévennes is then forced to lift up by high and steep orography of that triggers the quasi-stationary mesoscale convective system over the area.
-The updraft in this system is frequently strengthened at the same location as long as the low-level moist flows are persistent and intensified (Ducrocq et al., 2008, 2014; Lebeaupin et al., 2006; Lee et al., 2018; Nuissier et al., 2008, 2011).
-Based on these features, we propose a the fourth index to investigate the model ability in producing this low-level moisture transport impinging on the Cévennes mountain range using the method in Lélé et al. (2015):
+An important ingredient facilitating the mechanism of the severe precipitation events over the Cévennes is the abundance of moisture source conveyed from the Mediterranean by an unstable low-level flow.
+This massive moisture is forced to lift up by high and steep orography of the Cévennes that triggers the quasi-stationary mesoscale convective system over the area.
+The updraft in this system is frequently strengthened at the same location as long as the low-level moist flows are persistent and intensified (Ducrocq et al., 2008, 2014; Nuissier et al., 2008, 2011; Lee et al., 2018).
+We propose here the fourth index to investigate the model ability in producing this low-level moisture transport impinging on the Cévennes mountain range using the method in Lélé et al. (2015):